Code-Institute-Submissions/UCD-milestone--Monkees/README.md

 This link is available in the fixed footer on large and medium screen sizes and moves to the fixed navigation at top of page in mobile. to make it more visually pleasing and avoid over crowding in mobile view.
 The sign up link can also be accessed from the "Never miss the news again!" banner on the home page.
-The link displays a white underline when hovered on (in all locations: nav,footer and main page) in desktop to indicate it is a link and for consistency.
+The link displays an underline when hovered on (in all locations: nav,footer and main page) in desktop to indicate it is a link and for consistency.

 #### Feature 3 - Embedded video link
 A 'latest video' is embedded into the homepage which users can press play and pause on at any time to view